-Avoidant or restrictive food intake disorder (ARFID) is a new name for an old disorder.
+Avoidant/restrictive food intake disorder (ARFID) is a new name for an old disorder.

-Individuals with this disorder experience disturbed eating either due to a lack of interest in eating or a distaste for certain smells, tastes, colors, textures or temperatures.
+Individuals with this disorder experience disturbed eating due to either a lack of interest in eating or a distaste for certain smells, tastes, colors, textures, or temperatures.

-Common symptoms of ARFID include (8):
+Common symptoms of ARFID include (

-- Weight loss or poor development for age and height.
+- weight loss or poor development for age and height

-- Nutrient deficiencies or dependence on supplements or tube feeding.
+- nutrient deficiencies or dependence on supplements or tube feeding